delphictech/rest-api-comparison/next/README.md

 ## Getting Running

 ### Installation/Prerequisites

-  Describe how to install the language onto your local machine.
+Make sure to have [Node.js](https://nodejs.org/en) installed on your machine.
+Clone or fork the repository locally to get started.

 ### Running Project

-  Describe how you can run the server on your machine and test the 3 required endpoints.
+From this directory, run `yarn install` or `npm install` depending on your package manager of choice.
+To start the server on port 8000, run `yarn start -p 8000` or `npm start -p 8000`.

-### Language Project layout resources
+### Language Resources
 Run `npx create-next-app@latest` to get started with a next application.

 ### Language Specifics